Antigua Island: Things to Do — Circumnavigate the Island

 Instead of chasing staged encounters, seek out snorkeling or diving trips that let you observe from a respectful distance — seeing stingrays behave naturally, often ignoring your presence, feels far more authentic and leaves the animals undisturbed.
 When you do book a tour, favor operators committed to responsible tourism: pick experiences that prioritize education and minimal interference rather than sensational feeding shows.
 Those choices protect the wildlife and make your memory of the encounter that much richer.

-We sped on, skimming the turquoise fringes of Antigua until we dropped anchor at Green Island — the largest little off-shore isle in these parts, all powdered sand and swaying palms.
-While the crew unpacked a picnic fit for a day of paradise, the group settled in.
+Speed on, skimming the turquoise fringes of Antigua until you drop anchor at Green Island — the largest little off-shore isle in these parts, all powdered sand and swaying palms.
+While the crew unpacks a picnic fit for a day of paradise, the group settles in.

 Green Island is the kind of place that makes you slow down without even trying.
 A tiny crescent of sand and scrub just off the island’s northwestern coast, it feels both delightfully private and perfectly Caribbean — turquoise water, powdery white beach and a breeze that smells like salt and sun-dried coral.